duesday/terms/index.md

 Version 1.2 (31 October 2019)
 ### What is Duesday 🤔

-Duesday is the brand name of CFT Group, a limited company registered in sunny Cornwall.
+Duesday is a limited company registered in sunny Cornwall.

-The legal terms in this document (English law applies) are between you and CFT Group Ltd (Duesday/us/we) and you agree to them by using the Duesday app.
+The legal terms in this document (English law applies) are between you and Duesday Ltd (Duesday/us/we) and you agree to them by using the Duesday app.

 You should read this document along with our Privacy Policy.
 ### How to contact us 💬